 After bumping into Pete Goodall in Hereford in 2010, Pete suggested that they did an album together at his recording studio and the rest as they say is ancient history.
 Rolling Road went live on I-TUNES in 2012 and many others have followed since then.

 The Settlers (who formed in the mid 1960s) were joined by Valeryan in early 1976 replacing Andie Sheridan as the band’s female vocalist.
 She was in the line-up and played a key part in the recording of ‘Whichaway Billy’ a single both written and produced by Pete Goodall for the Riverdale label being released in October 1976.
 Soon after, Valeryan left the band to focus on her solo career.

-She worked in a variety of UK folk clubs while still a student and finally after six years graduating from London University with a B.Sc and a Ph.D. in Zoology, went into showbiz for real.
-She then travelled around the country with her folk cabaret act before joining The Settlers, appearing on BBC 2’s “Poems & Pints” with Max Boyce, playing Principal Girl in pantomime at Leeds Grand with Harry Worth, and Cannon & Ball, and was no stranger to BBC Radio 2’s folk scene.
+She worked in a variety of UK folk clubs while still a student and finally after six years graduating from London University with a B.Sc. in Zoology and a Ph.D. in Animal Behaviour, went into showbiz for real.
+She then traveled around the country with her folk cabaret act before joining The Settlers, appearing on BBC 2’s “Poems & Pints” with Max Boyce, playing Principal Girl in pantomime at Leeds Grand with Harry Worth, and Cannon & Ball, and was no stranger to BBC Radio 2’s folk scene.